GreycLab/gmic-community/news/gmic340_en.md

 5. Finally, let's mention the _YouTube_ channel of [_JustCallMeInsane_](https://www.youtube.com/@JustCallMeInsane/search?query=g%27mic), a digital illustrator using _Krita_.
 She recently made a series of videos exploring the different categories of filters in the _G'MIC-Qt_ plugin for _Krita_.
 We hope in passing that the _Krita_ development team, which manages its own version of the plugin, will be able to update it quickly.

-And that's it for the "few" news around the _G'MIC_ project and its new version _3.4.0_.
+And that's it for the latest news around the _G'MIC_ project and its new version _3.4.0_.

 # 5. Conclusions